 Level 5 seeks to develop further the knowledge and understanding gained at level 4.
-The learners' study two 30 credit modules, which run through the entire length of the academic year and four 15 credit modules.
-There are two placements which run across the whole year.
+The learners' study two 30 credit modules and four 15 credit modules.
 The ethos of a research culture and study of the disciplines which inform physiotherapy continue within this level, both within the university and the practice-based modules.

-Level 5 is assessed by a variety of methods.
+Level 5 is assessed by a variety of methods including two practice placements.
 Assessment is aimed towards a depth of comprehension, application and analysis appropriate to a learner who is undertaking physiotherapy practice.
 The modules undertaken are shown below.